iexcloud/docs/source/using-core-data/using-normalized-financial-data.md

 ![](./using-normalized-financial-data/apple-isin.png)

-You can, however, query the dataset refering to Apple via its `AAPL` INET symbol because INET is a supported [financial identifier type](../../reference/financial-identifiers.md).
+You can, however, query the dataset refering to Apple as `AAPL`.

-Here is a SQL query and HTTP request that use the INET symbol `AAPL` to query for Apple data in a dataset that uses ISIN symbols.
+Here is a SQL query and HTTP request that use the `AAPL` symbol to query for Apple data in a dataset that uses ISIN symbols.

 **SQL Query:**